zion-king/ai-summer-of-code/README.md

 - The Math of AI for Those Who Don't Like Math
 - The Math of AI for Those Who Like Math
 - Understanding Neural Networks
-- Understanding Everything Graphs {NN, DB, RAG)
+- Understanding Everything Graphs {NN, DB, RAG}
 - Generative Deep Learning
 - LLMs from First Principles
 - Causal Language Modelling & the State-of-the-Art